 Today’s world is turbulent.
-Growing conflicts around human rights, systemic flaws in socioeconomic structures, and conflicting priorities across cultures contribute to a rocky-at-best world.
+Growing conflicts around human rights, systemic flaws in socioeconomic structures, climate pressures and conflicting priorities across cultures contribute to a rocky-at-best world.
 But it does not have to be.

 Key Concepts of Peace Education

-To better understand peace education, we can divide the work into four main concepts.
-These concepts or goals are deeply intertwined with each other.
-When evaluated at the individual level, you can better understand the intense work being done to influence the larger goals of peace making.
+To better understand peace education, it helps to look at four main concepts.
+These principles are deeply intertwined When evaluated at the individual level, you can better understand the intense work being done to influence the larger goals of peacemaking

 Nonviolence and conflict resolution